 2. A husband is visiting a multi-brand store with his wife.
-While the wife is busy shopping, he suddenly sees a tshirt of his favorite color and brand.
-Despite the fact he has no immediate need for a tshirt, he buys it as a part of his impulse buying behaviour.
+While the wife is busy shopping, he suddenly sees a t-shirt of his favorite color and brand.
+Despite the fact he has no immediate need for a t-shirt, he buys it as a part of his impulse buying behavior.

 Hence, this concludes the definition of Impulse Buying along with its overview.